 - Entry is free.
 Open during standard office hours

 - See also: What to do in Vienna

-This exhibition puts the spotlight on the nominees that made the final shortlist for the 2018 Austrian Bauherrenpreis, a prestigious award given for construction works, landscape architecture and urban solutions.
-The six eventual winners are given special emphasis.
+This exhibition pus the spotlight on the nominees that made the final shortlist for the 2018 Austrian Bauherrenpreis, a prestigious award given for construction works, landscape architecture and urban solutions.
+The six eventual winners were given special emphasis.

-One of the award winners is actually from Vienna: a school centre on the outskirts in Aspern (a location famous for being the site of the first battle that Napoleon ever lost).
+One of the award winners was actually from Vienna: a school centre on the outskirts in Aspern (a location famous for being the site of the first battle that Napoleon ever lost).

 You’ll find details of current and past Ringturm exhibitions at the official website.

 The late 1990s saw the hall that once housed the public counter area for the insurance company converted into a professional exhibition space.
 Since then, the Ringturm has hosted a whole series of exhibitions under the title “Architektur im Ringturm.”

 The building’s owners are a major insurance corporation (Vienna Insurance Group), and they’re quite invested in giving back through sponsoring cultural events.
 For example, the building’s facade is often converted into a giant piece of artwork in its own right.
 And the Christmas lights display has become a traditional part of the Viennese festive season.